AndieWill510/tinydoor/Options/001-the-saxophone.md

 The mouthpiece was cracked.

-He said to me: "You were never going to make those notes."
+My tutor said to me: "You were never going to make those notes."

 That sentence did not give me back the lost semester.